 Capital Gains Tax (CGT) is a term you’ll often hear as tax time draws near.
-Here’s the basics of CGT, when you are required to pay it and what happens if you make a capital loss instead of a gain on your shares.
+Here’s the basics of CGT, when you're required to pay it and what happens if you make a capital loss instead of a capital gain on your shares.

 In the event you receive more for your shares than you paid for them, you'll have made a capital gain and you may need to pay tax on it.

 The amount of tax you pay on your capital gain depends on a number of things, including how long you owned the shares, what your marginal tax rate is, and whether you have also made any capital losses.

 Your marginal tax rate is important because your capital gain will be added to your assessable income in your tax return for that year.